A light dusting of snow across London today was enough to ground flights, cripple eight Tube lines and disrupt six rail networks.

 "We do not expect further cancellations, as the runways have now been cleared from snow and ice."

 On the M25, three accidents took place near Croydon, Surrey and Enfield respectively.
-"It was mostly down to people sticking to driving 60mph to 70mph when it is snowing," a Highways Agency spokesman said.
+"It was mostly down to people sticking to driving 60mph to 70mph when it is snowing," a Highways Agency

 A lorry jack-knifed near Reigate, Surrey, closing three lanes between junctions eight and nine for much of the morning.
 No-one was injured in any of the accidents.